hseligson1/kustomize-gitops-example/README.md

 ### Deploy with ArgoCD UI

 Navigate to the +NEW APP on the left-hand side of the UI.
-Then add the following to create the application.
+Then add the following below to create the application.

 #### General Section: